Malice-1993

 The story wisely focuses on the differing lifestyles of the principal characters.

 Rachel and Samuel, of course, are highly sheltered, living in a bubble, and are fish out of water amid the bustling streets of Philadelphia.
-The counter-cultures offer a nice balance in this masculine film with female sensibilities.
+The counter-cultures offer a nice balance to this masculine film, bringing female sensibilities.

 John’s precinct, filled with detectives, police officers, and criminals, gives the film appropriate “guy elements”.